Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Introduction

 \section{Introduction}

 The aging population has led to a continuous increase in the number of people with dementia (PwD) around the world.
 At present, the number of PwD worldwide is about 55 million, which will double by 2050 \cite{who}.
 People with Alzheimer's disease and other forms of dementia often experience behavioural and psychological symptoms of dementia (BPSD) \cite{cerejeira2012behavioral}.
-Among them, agitation is the most common symptom, which not only increases the cost of nursing and manpower, but also puts the safety of patients and caregivers at risk \cite{brodaty2014predictors}.
-To develop effective detection scheme for agitation events can reduce the burden on the health care system and improve the quality of life for PwD and their caregivers.
+Among them, agitation is the most common symptom, which not only increases the cost of care and manpower, but also puts the safety of PwD and caregivers at risk \cite{brodaty2014predictors}.
+Developing effective detection methods for agitation events can reduce the burden on the health care system and improve the quality of life for PwD and their caregivers.

 Observational tools are mostly used to assess agitation e.g., PAS \cite{rosen1994pittsburgh}, and CMAI \cite{cohen1991instruction}.
 However, these tools are subjective and could suffer from recall bias.
-They cannot be used for continuous monitoring of patients and can be an overhead on the ongoing shortage of staff in dementia care \cite{khan2019agitation}.
-Therefore, there is an urgent need to develop systems for automatically and continuously detecting and reporting agitation using various sensing modalities, including cameras, ambient sensors and wearable devices \cite{khan2022unsupervised,cote2021evaluation}.
+They cannot be used for continuous monitoring of patients and can be an overhead on the ongoing shortage of staff in dementia care facilities \cite{khan2019agitation}.
+Therefore, there is an urgent need to develop systems to automatically and continuously detect and report agitation events using various sensing modalities, including cameras, ambient sensors and wearable devices \cite{khan2022unsupervised,cote2021evaluation}.
 Among them, wearable devices with built-in multimodal sensors have essential advantages in privacy, flexibility, and cost \cite{iaboni2022wearable}.
 Cote et al. \cite{cote2021evaluation} used wearable technology to quantify differences in neurophysiological endpoints of PwD.
-Husebo et al. \cite{husebo2020sensing} further demonstrates that sensor technologies have a broad range of assessing behavioural and psychological symptoms in PwD.
+It has been further demonstrated that sensor technologies have a broad range of assessing behavioural and psychological symptoms in PwD \cite{husebo2020sensing}.